Harshit-Kai/bike-sales-dashboard-excel/README.md

 ## Project Overview

-This project analyzes customer purchasing behaviour using a Bike Sales dataset and an interactive Excel dashboard.
+This project analyses customer purchasing behaviour using a Bike Sales dataset and an interactive Excel dashboard.

 The objective is to identify customer characteristics that influence bike purchases and provide actionable business insights through data visualization.